gpuweb/cts/docs/terms.md

 # Writing Tests

-The test suites are organized as a tree, both in the filesystem and further, within each file.
+Each test suite is organized as a tree, both in the filesystem and further within each file.

 - _Suites_, e.g. `src/webgpu/`.
   - _READMEs_, e.g. `src/webgpu/README.txt`.